frankwallis/gulp-hub/README.md

 - It will also improve performance if other shared modules are only installed there

 TODO:
-- Fix the glob pattern to match gulp (string|Array)
 - Improve the unique name algorithm
 - Enable dependencies between gulpfiles